d2r2/go-dht/README.md

 This functionality works not only with Raspberry PI, but with counterparts as well (tested with Raspberry PI and Banana PI).
 It will works with any Raspberry PI clone, which support Kernel SPI bus, but you should in advance make SPI bus device available in /dev/ list.

-NOTE: If you enable "boost GPIO performance" parameter, application should run with root privileges, since C code inside requires it.
+NOTE: If you enable "boost GPIO performance" parameter, application should run with root privileges, since C code inside requires this.
 In most cases it is sufficient to add "sudo -E" before "go run ...".

 ## License